 First, I am the Principal Investigator (Co-Investigator: Dr. Emily Douglas of Bridgewater State University) of an ongoing research endeavor on men who sustain intimate partner violence.
 The project, funded by the National Institutes of Health, aims to understand the experiences and needs of men who sustain partner violence from their female partners, a traditionally under-studied area of family violence.
 To get more information on this study, its aims, results, other related resources, or to participate, please see the Men’s Experiences with Partner Aggression Project Homepage.

-Second, I am the Co-Director, along with Dr. Kathleen Palm Reed of the Psychology Department, of a program here at Clark University called the CAVE program.
+Second, I am the outgoing co-director, along with Dr. Kathleen Palm Reed of the Psychology Department, of a program at Clark University called the CAVE program.
 CAVE stands for Clark Anti-Violence Education program, and our goal is to provide students with programming and resources to lower the rates of sexual assault, dating violence, and stalking on campus.
-This program has been funded by the U.S. Department of Education and the U.S. Department of Justice.
+This program began in 2009 through funding from the U.S. Department of Education and the U.S. Department of Justice.
+In 2015-16, it is transitioning to the Dean of Students Office.
 Please visit www.clarku.edu/cave for comprehensive information on this program and other resources.
-Our offices are located in JC333, or you can contact us confidentially through email (firstname.lastname@example.org) or phone (x7790).
-We provide education, training, and resources for these issues, in addition to confidential treatment and advocacy for victims or friends of victims.
+You can contact the CAVE program through email (firstname.lastname@example.org).
+CAVE provides education, training, and resources for these issues at Clark University.
+Kathy Palm Reed and I will continue our involvement with CAVE in ways to be determined, and will continue our basic research and evaluation of effective interpersonal violence prevention programs on college campuses.

 I have been at Clark University since the fall of 2007.
 Prior to that time, I was a Visiting Assistant Professor in the Criminal Justice Department at the University of Massachusetts at Lowell (2005-2007) and a Postdoctoral Research Fellow (2003-2005) in the Family Research Laboratory and Crimes Against Children Research Center at the University of New Hampshire, under Drs.
 Murray Straus and David Finkelhor.
 I earned my doctoral degree from the Department of Psychology at Boston University in 2003, where my dissertation on genetic and environmental influences on partner violence was supported by a National Research Service Award grant from the National Institute of Mental Health.
 You can reach me at email@example.com.